There are currently no products in the cart.

-Exercise scientists suggest that performing the eccentric portion of the exercise at a slower speed puts the muscle under tension for an increased period of time.
-This places a greater strain on the muscle, resulting in the breakdown of more proteins.
+Research shows that performing the eccentric portion of the exercise at a slower speed puts the muscle under tension for an increased period of time.
+This, in turn, places a greater strain on the muscle, resulting in the breakdown of more muscle proteins.

 To really maximize your gains, try to go for an eccentric that lasts for about 4 seconds.

-Training to failure refers to the practice of performing as many reps in a set as you can until your muscles fail and it’s another variable that can affect your muscle-building potential.
+Training to failure refers to the practice of performing as many reps as you can until your muscles aren’t able to perform anymore and it’s another variable that can affect your muscle-building potential.

 Training to failure on every set of every exercise, however, is not recommended.
 In addition to increasing your recovery time post-workout, it can also drastically increases your potential for getting injured.